RuiPereiraDev/SimpleScore/README.md

 [![License](https://img.shields.io/github/license/RuiPereiraDev/SimpleScore)](https://github.com/RuiPereiraDev/SimpleScore/blob/main/LICENSE)

 # Information
-[SimpleScore][GitHub] is a plugin for Minecraft servers that allows server owners to display various information to their players using Minecraft's built-in scoreboard system.
+[SimpleScore][GitHub] is a powerful yet easy-to-use plugin that lets you bring your Minecraft server to life with fully customized scoreboards.
+Display key information, announcements, player stats and much more in real-time!

 Supports selecting and showing specific scoreboards to players based on their permissions, certain conditions, the current world, or even the [WorldGuard][WorldGuard] region they are inside with a very simple and intuitive configuration system.